A New Model for Strange Stars: Acknowledgements

 SR and FR are thankful to the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing Visiting Associateship under which a part of this work was carried out.
+SR is also thankful to the authority of The Institute of Mathematical Sciences (IMSc), Chennai, India for providing all types of working facility and hospitality under the Associateship scheme.
+FR is also grateful to DST-SERB (EMR/2016/000193), Govt. of India for providing financial support.
+A part of this work was completed while DD was visiting IUCAA and the author gratefully acknowledges the warm hospitality and facilities at the library there.
+We all are thankful to the anonymous referee for several pertinent comments which have helped us to upgrade the manuscript substantially.\\